Level Up: Defining and Exploiting Transitional Problems for Curriculum Learning: Intra-Model Transitional Problems: Chess

-This allows us to map each problem $p = \{b, a^*\}$ to its transition point $\tau_p \in \{1, 2, \ldots, 10\}$ in the model series, where positions solvable or unsolvable by all models are excluded.
-First, we define the set of \textbf{transitional positions} from regular chess games at transition point $\tau$ as:
+\xhdr{Finding Transitional Chess Problems} First, we define the set of \textbf{transitional positions} from regular chess games at transition point $\tau$ as:

-where $\mathcal{D}^{pos}$ represents positions sampled from human chess games from the \href{https://database.lichess.org/\#evals}{Lichess Database}\footnote{\url{https://lichess.org}} annotated with the best possible move according to Stockfish~\citep{stockfish}.
-While regular game positions provide diverse training data, \emph{chess puzzles} are particularly high-quality learning material for skill acquisition.
+where $\mathcal{D}^{pos}$ is a dataset of positions from human chess games in the \href{https://database.lichess.org/\#evals}{Lichess Database}\footnote{\url{https://lichess.org}} annotated with the best next move according to Stockfish~\citep{stockfish}, and $\phi_p(M_i)$ indicates whether the model at strength $i$ (e.g., 1600 Elo) correctly identifies the strongest move.
+While game positions provide diverse training data, \emph{chess puzzles} are particularly high-quality learning material for skill acquisition.
 Chess puzzles are a subset of regular positions with a unique best move that typically leads to a decisive advantage, specifically designed to isolate and teach critical tactical patterns and strategic concepts.
-Therefore, we also define the set of \textbf{transitional puzzles} at $\tau$:
+Therefore, we also define the set of \textbf{transitional puzzles} at level $\tau$:

-where $\mathcal{D}^{puz}$ is a set of randomly selected \href{https://database.lichess.org/\#puzzles}{Lichess puzzles}.
-These transitional puzzle sets enable targeted training on the exact skills and concepts needed by the Maia-2 models to progress from $s_{\tau-1}$ to $s_\tau$.
+where $\mathcal{D}^{puz}$ is a set of randomly selected puzzles from \href{https://database.lichess.org/\#puzzles}{Lichess}.
+Puzzles are a standard way to train human learners on chess tactics, and these transitional puzzle sets enable targeted training on the exact skills and concepts needed by the Maia-2 models to progress from $s_{\tau-1}$ to $s_\tau$.